dadi/api/docs/configApi.md

 _WARNING: If this version, database, and collection already exists, the request will overwrite the current schema_

 The request body should either contain an `application/json` or a `text/plain` content-type that describes that schema.
-The schema must be valid and complete, i.e. on updates the client must send the entire schema.
+It is not necessary to send the entire schema when making `UPDATE` requests - only the fields that have changed are necessary.

 Validation is performed against schema updates to ensure that the minimum viable structure is present and correct.